DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-10-20-Understanding-about-Hash-index-in-RDBMS.md

 ## Introduction to Hash Index

-Below are some characteristics of Hash Index:
+Belows are some characteristics of Hash Index:
 - A Hash Index is built on a Hash Table.
 - It increases performance for exact lookups.
 - For each row, a hash code is generated.